-Drainage: Imperfectly to poorly drained, due to the slowly permeable clayey subsoil and the low cation imbalances with magnesium deficient in the surface soil, but dominating the exchange complex in the subsoil.
+Drainage Imperfectly to poorly drained, due to the slowly permeable clayey subsoil and the low lying position of the soil.
+The profile may remain wet for weeks to months, depending on the season.
+Fertility Natural fertility is moderate, as indicated by the exchangeable cation data.
+There are cation imbalances with magnesium deficient in the surface soil, but dominating the exchange complex in the subsoil.
 Zinc and boron are marginally deficient, and other tested elements are in adequate supply.
-Organic carbon levels are high.

-Fertility: Natural fertility is moderate, as indicated by the exchangeable cation data.
-There are pH: Acidic at the surface, alkaline with depth.
+Organic carbon levels are high. рН Acidic at the surface, alkaline with depth.
 Dolomitic lime is needed to correct the pH problem.

-Rooting depth: 140 cm in pit, but few roots below 75 cm.

-Barriers to root growth:

-Physical: Waterlogging and the tough sodic clay subsoil retard root growth to some extent.
+Rooting depth 140 cm in pit, but few roots below 75 cm.
+Barriers to root growth Physical: Waterlogging and the tough sodic clay subsoil retard root growth to some extent.
 Rapid drying of the 25-43 cm layer may also prevent downward root growth in a quick finish following a wet winter.
 Chemical: The only apparent chemical barriers to root growth appear to be the possible adverse effects of high pH at depth, and marginal acidity.

-Waterholding capacity: 150 mm in rootzone (high), but up to 60 mm is effectively unavailable due to low root density.

-Seedling emergence: Good to fair.
+Water holding capacity 150 mm in root zone (high), but up to 60 mm is effectively unavailable due to low root density.
+Seedling emergence Good to fair.
 Surface will set hard if organic matter levels decline.

-Workability: Good to fair, depending on surface structure (related to organic matter content).

-Erosion Potential: Low, for both wind and water.
+Workability Good to fair, depending on surface structure (related to organic matter content).
+Erosion Potential Low, for both wind and water.